Emma Goldman: Family

-Emma Goldman was born into an Orthodox Jewish family in Kovno in Lithuania, then within the Russian Empire.
+Emma Goldman was born into an Orthodox Jewish family in Kaunas in Lithuania, then within the Russian Empire.
 Goldman's mother Taube Bienowitch had been married before to a man with whom she had two daughters—Helena in 1860 and Lena in 1862.
 When her first husband died of tuberculosis, Taube was devastated.
 Goldman later wrote: "Whatever love she had had died with the young man to whom she had been married at the age of fifteen."

 Taube's second marriage was arranged by her family and, as Goldman puts it, "mismated from the first".
 Her second husband, Abraham Goldman, invested Taube's inheritance in a business that quickly failed.
 The ensuing hardship, combined with the emotional distance between husband and wife, made the household a tense place for the children.
 When Taube became pregnant, Abraham hoped desperately for a son; a daughter, he believed, would be one more sign of failure.
 They eventually had three sons, but their first child was Emma.

 Emma Goldman was born on June 27, 1869.
 Her father used violence to punish his children, beating them when they disobeyed him.
 He used a whip on Emma, the most rebellious of them.
 Her mother provided scarce comfort, rarely calling on Abraham to tone down his beatings.
 Goldman later speculated that her father's furious temper was at least partly a result of sexual frustration.

 Goldman's relationships with her elder half-sisters, Helena and Lena, were a study in contrasts.
 Helena, the oldest, provided the comfort the children lacked from their mother and filled Goldman's childhood with "whatever joy it had".
 Lena, however, was distant and uncharitable.
 The three sisters were joined by brothers Louis (who died at the age of six), Herman (born in 1872), and Moishe (born in 1879).